-Almost all sixth form students at Emanuel will sit three full A levels, examined at the end of Upper Sixth, and will complete an EPQ in Lower Sixth, which they submit at the start of Upper Sixth.
+Almost all sixth form students at Emanuel will sit three full A levels, examined at the end of Upper Sixth, and will complete an EPQ in Lower Sixth.

 It is therefore very important that students make well informed decisions about their A level choices as they will not have the option to drop a subject after the Lower Sixth.